 Here are three significant benefits of optimizing a warehouse, distribution center, or other space:

 - Store more products in the same amount of space

 - Increase fulfillment times with less travel time in between picks

 - Minimize the total cost of doing business

 The first step in optimizing a warehouse often includes reconfiguring to include narrow aisles.
 The next step is to use the most efficient forklift for the new narrow aisle space.

-Let’s look at four different ways to configure a 50,000 square foot warehouse with pallet racking 23 inches wide, 48 inches deep, and 60 inches tall.
+Let’s look at four ways to configure a 50,000-square-foot warehouse with pallet racking 23 inches wide, 48 inches deep, and 60 inches tall.
 Each rack holds pallets stacked four high.

 In these four examples, you’ll see how narrowing the aisles and using the correct type of forklift can increase the number of pallet positions in the same amount of space.

 In the first example, the aisles are 12 feet wide with single-deep pallet racking.
 This configuration can store 4,572 pallets with a Toyota 4-Wheel Electric forklift.